I Have Hearing Loss, What Now?

 There is lots of tech available from tv streamers, amplified telephones, loop systems and microphones.
 Some only work with certain hearing aids so its important to discuss your needs with your audiologist.

-There are also amplified telephones, flashing doorbells, doorbells that send an alert to your mobile, vibrating alarm clocks, vibrating baby monitors and smoke alarms that connect to flashing lights or a pillow shaker.
+There are also flashing doorbells, doorbells that send an alert to your mobile, vibrating alarm clocks, vibrating baby monitors and smoke alarms that connect to flashing lights or a pillow shaker.
 Many of these are available for free from your local council so it’s worth contacting them for advice before you buy anything.

 Some mobile phones have captions for calls and conversations, transcription apps are also available.
 Although they aren’t always accurate, it’s constantly improving.